Faucet Mount Water Filters: Which is Best?

 - Warranty - Look for a minimum 1 year warranty since this type of filter is prone to breaking.
 Note that this warranty will normally cover the housing and not the filter cartridge.

 A Word of Caution:

-Now, this is just me talking, but I tend not to put a lot of trust in brands that don't have a manufacturer's website and have a suspiciously high percentage of 5 star reviews.
+Now, this is just me talking, but I tend not to put a lot of trust in brands that don't have a manufacturer's website and have a suspiciously high percentage of glowing reviews.

-I have tried to contact some of these companies to ask questions, but there's no way to get information except by asking questions on the Amazon listings.
+I have tried to contact some of these companies to ask questions, but I haven't had much luck.

 When I've asked about lab test results and warranties, I've mostly heard crickets in response.

-One seller did tell me that his/her product has a 30 day warranty, but I assume that means the standard Amazon return policy.
+One seller did tell me that his/her product has a 30 day warranty, but that's about all the information I could get.

 Drinking clean contaminant free water is crucial for good health, so I'd advise sticking to known and reputable brands like the ones in this review.

 So, after weeding out the lesser quality filters, these are the top four filters that I recommend for your kitchen sink: